THE HOUSES ON THE ARNDALE

 "Not long after I started DJing at The Hacienda, Mike Pickering moved to one of the flats above the Arndale Centre in Manchester.
 In 1988, I used to stay at Mike’s and I had my own room.
 I’d roll up to his every Friday and park my car in the Arndale’s multi story car park and get the lift from the street up to the roof.
 It was weird, because you’d expect a great view, but the flats weren’t as high up as people thought.
 You could see some of the city and look down at people on the street whilst walking from the lift to Mike’s flat but once inside you couldn’t see anything but the lift.

-There were two bedrooms and a bathroom downstairs and a living room and kitchen upstairs if I remember correctly.
+There were two bedrooms and a bathroom downstairs and a living room and kitchen upstairs, if I remember correctly.
 The ground floor of Mike’s flat was very dark and upstairs quite bright.
 We had some great nights in there after finishing The Hacienda at 2am.

 On Saturdays, I’d often get the lift down to the shops before heading back to Nottingham.
 Well, until the lift stopped between floors.
 I got the foul smelling stairs after that.
 In fact, to this day I’ll always use the stairs if I can."

 Cromford Court was named in tribute to the area that existed prior to the shopping centre which razed it to the ground.
-A city surveyor in 1962 said that Manchester was “crystallized in its Victorian setting“ and the dense, dirty collection of Victorian buildings on what is now the Arndale site, were presented as a maze of inequity.
+A city surveyor in 1962 said that Manchester was “crystallised in its Victorian setting“ and the dense, dirty collection of Victorian buildings on what is now the Arndale site, were presented as a maze of inequity.

 The beat clubs that saturated the area before the Arndale was built were the cause of much concern for the authorities - they were unlicensed members only venues, as such they didn’t have to abide by the same legislations as licensed public venues.
 This meant, as well as a haven for undesirable characters, runaways and around the clock opening hours, a prevalence in drugs such as Purple Heart amphetamines and a constant haze of marijuana smoke.

 One of the most notable of the clubs in the area was The Magic Village, the owner of which would later move to the eponymous rooftop houses.
-Also known as The Cavern it was a leaky venue with a rope swing on the dancefloor, it saw the likes of Pink Floyd, David Bowie and Jethro Tull grace the stage.
+Also known as The Cavern it was a leaky venue with a rope swing on the dance floor, it saw the likes of Pink Floyd, David Bowie and Jethro Tull grace the stage.

 It was decided that even the innocent who went with good intentions would “slide into the evils which these clubs purvey”.